 How Can I Find Out If I Have It?

-Because extreme fatigue is a symptom of so many conditions, your doctor will want to rule out other things first.
+Because extreme fatigue is a symptom of so many conditions, your doctor will want to rule out other conditions first, before considering a diagnosis of chronic fatigue syndrome.
 You’ll need to get a complete checkup and talk with your doctor about all your symptoms.